helmedeiros/slugify/README.md

 - `separator` — string between words. defaults to `-`.
 - `lowercase` — set to `false` to preserve case. defaults to `true`.
 - `punctuation` — `strip`, `replace`, or `keep`. defaults to `strip`.
+- `symbols` — symbol-to-word table or locale code, set to `false` to disable.